ShafayetSadi/digital-electronics/number-system.md

 We can see that $8=2^3$, indicating that each octal digit can be represented by 3 bits.
 The octal system is widely employed in computer programming because of its simplicity in converting between octal and binary.
 This means that each octal digit can be converted to 3 bits, and each set of 3 bits can be converted to an octal digit.

-## Conversion of Octal

-TODO

 ## Hexadecimal System

 The hexadecimal system consists of 16 numerals or symbols: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, and F. It is commonly used in computer programming and is also referred to as the base-16 system because it has 16 digits.
 The hexadecimal system is a positional-value system, meaning that the value of a digit depends on its position.

-We can see that $16=2^4$, indicating that each hexadecimal digit can be represented by 4 bits.
+We can see that $$16=2^4$$, indicating that each hexadecimal digit can be represented by 4 bits.
 It is widely employed in computer programming due to its simplicity in converting between hexadecimal and binary.
 This means that each hexadecimal digit can be converted to 4 bits, and each set of 4 bits can be converted to a hexadecimal digit.

-## Conversion of Hexadecimal

-TODO
+## Why do we need hexadecimal number system?

+Hexadecimal allows us to represent large binary numbers in a more compact form.
+It is easier to read and write hexadecimal numbers than binary numbers.
+Each hexadecimal digit represents 4 binary bits.
+Memory addresses, data, and instructions are represented in hexadecimal for readability and consistency.

 ## Floating Point Representation